What would you like to know about Thailand's visas and border crossings?

-If you're an honest traveller hopping from country to country and, for example, you plan to spend less than 30 days in Thailand, then go to Laos for a week, then back to Thailand for 10 days, then to Cambodia for two weeks and back to Thailand to catch a flight home, you should not have any problems using only visa-exempt stays to enter Thailand.
-If you plan to travel around Thailand for more than 30 days and then go to another country before returning to Thailand for, say, another 12 days, you should get a single-entry tourist visa (see below) for your first stretch in Thailand, and then re-enter on a visa-exempt stay.
+If you're an honest traveller hopping from country to country and, for example, you plan to spend less than 30 days in Thailand after first arriving by air, then go to Laos for a week, then back to Thailand for 10 days, then to Cambodia for two weeks and back to Thailand to catch a flight home, you should not have any problems using only visa-exempt stays to enter Thailand.
+However, we strongly suggest acquiring a tourist visa if attempting to re-enter Thailand overland for a third time on one trip.
+If you plan to travel around Thailand for more than 30 days and then visit another country before returning to Thailand for, say, another week, you should get a single-entry tourist visa for your first stretch in Thailand, and then re-enter on a visa-exempt stay.

 Citizens of these 19 countries are eligible for a visa on arrival that's valid for 15 days and is different from the visa-exempt stay outlined above: Andorra, Bhutan, Bulgaria, China, Cyprus, Ethiopia, India, Kazakhstan, Latvia, Lithuania, Maldives, Malta, Mauritius, Romania, San Marino, Saudi Arabia, Taiwan, Ukraine and Uzbekistan.

 This visa can be applied for and received same-day at all international airports and most border crossings.
 It costs 1,000 baht and, according to the official line, applicants must provide a 4x6 cm head-shot photo along with proof of onward transport and proof of funds exceeding 10,000 baht.